 GUIDED PATHWAYS.
 Woodland Community College has much work to do in the guided pathway arena.
-As part of the Completion Agenda, a growing number of community colleges are seeking to improve student outcomes by redesigning academic programs and student support services following the guided pathways approach.
-These institutions are mapping out
+As part of the Completion Agenda, a growing number of community colleges are seeking to improve student outcomes by redesigning academic programs and student

 Example WCC Guided Pathways Responses Reflected in Action Plans